antares-codes/etl-val-node/README.md

     Now you are ready to got to https://staking.etherlite.org.
 Just click the Become a Candidate Button and fill up the form.

     ## All done now!
-You are now a Validator Node Master...
+Before you delete your old server, make sure your new node is validating block on the explorer: https://explorer.etherlite.org/

     Join our [Discord Support Channel](https://discord.gg/uHEVyRc6Zb) and/or [Telegram Channel](https://t.me/etherlite_stakvaldev)